Signature and Seal Markings:

 The 136 Hollyhock

-The delivery documents for installment twelve remain to be discovered.
-The series as originally announced would have seen this last installment published in December 1934.
-However, with documented delays the earliest month it could actually have been delivered is March 1935, and it may well have been even further delayed.
+The series as originally announced would have seen this final installment published in December 1934.
+However, with previously documented delays the earliest month it could actually have been delivered is May 1935, and it may well have been even further delayed.
+Each of the woodblock prints in this theme would have been printed in the same month as their distribution.

 At least some of the hollyhock designs in the 136 Hollyhock theme were adapted from among sketches originally created in the late 1920s during the planning of design 13 in the earlier 100 Series (see below).